vasaikarSimii/TextAnalyzerService/README.md

 # TextAnalyzerService
 Python Microservices App using FastAPI Framework

 The Text Analysis Platform is a microservices architecture that provides a centralized system for managing and interacting with multiple text analysis services, including sentiment analysis, word count, and entity recognition.
 The app uses Object-Oriented Programming principles as well as best practices to write clean code utilizing functions, classes, and modules as needed.
+All user requests are hitting one single API : /textanalyzer which then reroutes each request to the right port and service based on the service_name mentioned in the input parameter.

 ## Microservices Design